keenlabs/KeenClient-iOS/README.md

 ##### Build Settings

 Make sure to add CoreLocation.framework to the "Link Binary with Libraries" section.
-If you're using SDK version 3.2.9 or above, add libsqlite3.dylib as well.

 Also enable the "-ObjC" linker flag under "Other Linker Flags".